amikos-tech/chroma-cookbook/docs/index.md

 ## New and Noteworthy

+- ⁉️[FAQs](faq/index.md) - Our brand new FAQ and Commonly Encountered Issues section - 📅`9-May-2024`
 - 🔥[Ollama Embeddings](integrations/ollama/embeddings.md) - We've enhanced the content to include information about Ollama embedding models with recommendations which models to use - 📅`9-May-2024`